williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 15 June 2023
+* Reading through a 2006 article with Werner Vogels where he amongst other things brings up the reasons behind ["You build it.
+You run it"](https://queue.acm.org/detail.cfm?id=1142065).

 ## 13 June 2023
 * Kent Beck has a good post on [where the insights come from](https://www.gapingvoid.com/blog/2023/06/13/where-do-insights-come-from/).<br/><br/>
 * Quote-for-saving: "*What's easy, often isn't important.
 What's important, often isn't easy.*" - Unknown